 He amassed Eredivisie totals of 372 games and 112 goals for Ajax and PSV combined, winning fifteen major titles between the two clubs, including the 1988 European Cup with the latter.
 Subsequently he played in Japan, France and Germany, in a 20-year professional career.
 Vanenburg earned more than 40 caps for the Netherlands, appearing at the 1990 World Cup and Euro 1988 and winning the latter tournament.

 In 1964, he was signed by PSV.
 Van der Kuijlen ended up playing for the club 18 years, winning three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
 He was also crowned Eredivisie top scorer three times.
 After short periods with MVV Maastricht and Overpelt, he retired at age 37.
 Capped 22 times.
 His international career was limited due to his clashes with Johan Cruyff.

-Dillen spent 12 years with PSV Eindhoven.
-He scored 43 goals in the 1956/1957, a goal record for a single season that still remains unbroken.
-He was 5 times for Holland.
+Nicknamed Het Kanon (the cannon), Coen Dillen spent 12 years with PSV Eindhoven.
+He scored 43 goals in the 1956/1957, a goal record for a single season in the Eredivisie that still remains unbroken today.
+He scored twenty goals in a nine-match period between 27 January and 31 March 1957.
+He also played for Brabantia and Helmondia '55..
+Internationally, he only played 5 times for Netherlands, scoring 4 goals.

 |Ruud Van Nistelrooy|